More than 200 Distributors

 • Caution should be taken with the concomitant intake of enzyme-inducing substances.

-BOFALGAN should only be used during pregnancy after a careful benefit-risk assessment.
-In this case, the recommended dosage and duration must be strictly observed.
+Pregnancy: It should only be used during pregnancy after a careful benefit-risk assessment.
+The recommended posology and duration must be strictly

-After oral administration, paracetamol is excreted into breast milk in small quantities.
+Lactation: After oral administration, paracetamol is excreted into breast milk in small quantities.
 No undesirable effects on nursing infants have been reported.
-Consequently, BOFALGAN may be used in breast-feeding women.

 Liver